jjreina/Courses/Readme.md

 # React App for begginer.
 * React 18.2.0
-* Project create with Vite
+* Project created with Vite